-TIP: The room for negotiation is usually around 3 to 7 per cent, but some landlords adopt a fixed-price policy.
+The room for negotiation is usually around 3 to 7 per cent, although certain landlords adopt a fixed-price policy.
 If a price seems too good to be true, it probably is.
-Some property listings may boast unbelievably low prices to attract clients.
+Some property listings may boast unbelievably low prices.
 That could either be genuine rock-bottom prices or just fake promotions from unscrupulous agents.
 Be cautious of the old bait-and-switch tactics!

-TIP: Having a second option (and ideally a third) can help ease your mind and give you an edge over the landlord during the negotiation process.
+Having a second option (and ideally a third) can help ease your mind and give you an edge over the landlord during the negotiation process.
 If Plan A doesn't work out, you may still put Plan B or C into action.